bsbhadwal/bsbhadwal.github.io/_posts/2024-05-25-a-comprehensive-guide-to-smanie-saddles.md

 ### The Smanie Apex: Freedom and Comfort for Every Ride

 For riders who crave freedom of movement and a comfortable ride on varied terrain, the Smanie Apex saddle delivers a perfect blend of support and performance.
 Its short, wide shape and gentle curvature provide a stable platform for moderate to hard efforts, making it ideal for everything from tarmac commutes to weekend gravel adventures.
-I've ridden the Apex for over six hours on a variety of routes, including tarmac and gravel, for rides ranging from 30 to 150 kilomnetres.
+I've ridden the Apex for over six hours on a variety of routes, including tarmac and gravel, for rides ranging from 30 to 150 kilometres.

 **Designed for Rider Comfort**